 This help page is for version 5.4.
-The latest available help is for version 8.0.
+The latest available help is for version 9.3.

 Configuring the SNMP Monitor requires SNMP credentials to be set, and specific SNMP objects and thresholds to be selected.

 button will let you change those settings.
 You can also right-click the computer/device in the Console and choose Type & Credentials -> Set SNMP Settings.

 This dialog allows you to set the following items:

 "Set SNMP Settings" dialog to save the SNMP server settings and to return to the Configure SNMP Monitor dialog.

 Note: If the target server is monitored by a Satellite, the available SNMP objects will be retrieved from the Satellite during the configuration step.

 Unlike many SNMP browsers that only show objects for which you have MIBs loaded, this SNMP browser shows all objects that are available on the remote machine.

 Once your target object has been found, press the green Monitor Selected Object button.
 This will show you a small dialog where you can

 To monitor network bandwidth usage on a router or server, use the Find button to look for "ifInOctets" and "ifOutOctets" objects.

 MIBs into the system by clicking the "Load MIB..." button shown above.
 In addition, one or MIB files can be copied into the following folder on the Central Monitoring Service:

 C:\Program Files\PA Server Monitor\MIBs